Sunfire (character)

 Sunfire (Shiro Yoshida (吉田 四郎, Yoshida Shirō)) is a superhero appearing in American comic books published by Marvel Comics.
-Sunfire is a mutant and sometime member of the X-Men.
+Created by Roy Thomas and Don Heck, the character is portrayed as a mutant and sometimes as a member of the X-Men.

-Sunfire is a Japanese mutant who can generate superheated plasma and fly.
-Not suited for teamwork due to his temperament and arrogance, Sunfire was briefly a member of the X-Men and has kept limited ties to the team since.
+A Japanese mutant who can generate superheated plasma and fly, Sunfire was briefly a member of the second X-Men team but quit after their first mission as he was not suited for teamwork due to his temperament and arrogance.
+Since then he has kept his distance from the team, but at times has returned to aid them as an occasional ally.

 Concept and creation

 Roy Thomas recalled that, during his first run on X-Men,I wanted to add a young Japanese or Japanese-American whose mother had been at Hiroshima or Nagasaki as a corresponding character to the X-Men, whose parents were, at that time, assumed to have been at the Manhattan Project.
 Stan [Lee, X-Men editor/co-creator] didn't give me any good reason [for rejecting the character]—he just didn't want to, I think...
 I didn't bring it up again, but when I came back to the book, with Neal Adams, I created Sunfire, who is pretty much the character I had wanted to do some years earlier.
 I didn't make him an X-Man right away.
 By that time, Stan gave me a little more free re [sic].
 In fact, he was included in Giant Size X-Men #1, along with Banshee, precisely because I had gone around creating some 'international mutants,' with the goal of expanding the team at some time.
 I thought the X-Men shouldn't all be white Americans.

 Thomas later commented on the character's costume "I had Don Heck design the character from my verbal suggestion of a costume that was an embodiment of the imperial Japanese Rising Sun flag, as Japanese or Japanese-American.

 In a future interview Thomas noted the unique mask of the character "Don Heck gave him that mask — kind of a weird dragony kind of mask — it wasn't just a standard mask."
+Sunfire was the first East Asian superhero in Marvel Comics.